Luvtime125/Pvz2DialogMaker/README.md

-This is a beta version of dialog maker but this is codded with html code
+This is a dialog maker but this is codded with html code

 # to enable your dialog
 -you must copy and paste code to lawnstrings.json in "LocStringValues": [